wangziqi2013/wangziqi2013.github.io/_posts/2018-06-09-direct-segment.markdown

 protecting code segment from being maliciously altered, but there is no way of selectively turning them off for the workspace memory area.
 Overall, we conclude that the current hardware page-level fine grained mapping and protection machanism is sufficient, but not in its best shape to deliver high performance for big-data applications.

+The paper also argues that the overhead of page level mapping and protection constitutes a non-negligible amount of cycles while running big-data applications.
+The evidence is presented by running several benchmarks, including graph500, GUPS, and NBP.
+The benchmarking result shows that for regular 4 KB pages, D-TLB misses can take as much as 51% of execution time.
+Even with 2 MB and 1 GB super pages, D-TLB can still cause slow down, raning from zero to 10% of execution time.